boxyhq/website/blog/2022-09-19-understanding-oauth-oidc.md

 We have already covered SAML at a high level from both [user](2022-06-30-understanding-saml-sso-the-basics-from-the-user-side.md) and [application provider](2022-06-30-understanding-saml-sso-the-basics-from-the-solution-providers-side.md) points of view.

-In this post, we'll dive into the technicalities of SAML, OAuth 2.0 and OpenID Connect and how these come together to serve as building blocks for Jackson.
+In this post, we'll dive into the technicalities of SAML, OAuth 2.0 and OpenID Connect and how these come together to serve as building blocks for Jackson SSO.

 ## SAML